Calibration of a neural network ocean closure for improved mean state and variability: Discussion

-A single pass of the EKI calibration method is very efficient, as convergence is commonly achieved in a few updates of the initial ensemble.
-However, we note that the success of calibration strongly depends on the choice of many hyperparameters, which include a selection of parameters for calibration, their prior distribution, observational noise model, the loss function, data normalization, the EKI scheduler step, validation metrics, and so on.
-To determine suitable EKI hyperparameters in the Double Gyre configuration, we repeated the calibration procedure on the order of 50-100 times.
-Choosing hyperparameters in NeverWorld2 required substantially less effort -- fewer than 10 repetitions of the calibration procedure.
-This highlights the importance of assessing the calibration protocol in a simple idealized configuration, as many hyperparameters can be shared across configurations.
+The advantages of the EKI algorithm include convergence in a few iterations and parallelism across ensemble members.
+The computational cost of the calibration in the DG configuration is only 1,000 CPU-core hours, with each simulation requiring 1 CPU core for 1 hour, and 1,000 simulations performed.
+The small computational cost allowed us to repeat the calibration 50-100 times while experimenting with the calibration protocol, including the loss function, noise model, parameters to be calibrated, and their prior distributions.
+Once the calibration problem is set up, tuning of the EKI parameters (scheduler step and ensemble size) is straightforward.
+The computational cost of the calibration in the NW2 configuration is much higher—50,000 CPU-core hours.
+This highlights the importance of assessing the calibration protocol in a simple, idealized configuration.

-We found that efficient calibration can be accomplished by perturbing a subset of the parameters of the neural network by roughly 25\% on average (Table S2 in SI).
+We found that efficient calibration can be achieved by perturbing a subset of the neural network's parameters by roughly 25\% on average (Table S2 in the SI).
 This emphasizes that the offline training plays a significant role in the calibration process, as it determines the weights and biases of the first layer of the neural network and provides initialization for calibrating the last layer.

-We found that the calibration in a configuration featuring only one flow regime tends to be underconstrained, while calibration in a configuration featuring multiple flow regimes becomes overconstrained.
+We found that calibration in a configuration with only one flow regime tends to be underconstrained, whereas calibration in a configuration with multiple flow regimes tends to be overconstrained.
 In the former case, a careful validation protocol is essential to prevent overfitting \cite{williamson2017tuning}.
-In the latter case, improvements from calibration are largely concentrated in the most energetic region of the ocean.
+In the latter case, improvements from calibration are largely concentrated in the ocean's most energetic region.
 Achieving improvements across multiple flow regimes ultimately requires introducing additional parameters into the calibration procedure, which can be done in various ways \cite{prevost2025detection, tuppi2023simultaneous, abernathey2013global, liu2012adjoint, hallberg2013using}.
 However, this direction must be pursued with caution, as it may increase the risk of overfitting and reduce generalization capabilities \cite{maddison2024online}.